TCAT Hawkins County starting cosmetology program, making advancements on new truck driving class - NewsBreak

 IN THIS ARTICLE

-Up in the mornin’ and out to school — SW Virginia school divisions returning for a new year
+Up in the mornin’ and out to school – SWVA school divisions returning for a new year

 NORTON — Norton School Superintendent Gina Wohlford spent the final day of summer break checking last-minute details at the city’s two schools after weeks of preparation.
 That preparation resembles what other Southwest Virginia school divisions have been doing before the start of the 2022-23 school year — final touches on some school renovations, estimating enrollment and another issue — assessing school security.